r-portas/coms3000/lecture_notes/week5.md

 - Cryptanalysis
     - Science and art of breaking message security
 - Cryptology
-    - Science of secret communications (theory and mathematics) associated with cryptography and cryptanlysis
+    - Science of secret communications (theory and mathematics) associated with cryptography and cryptanalysis

 ## Cryptography
 - Primary Aim